-Neuromodulation is a transdisciplinary field focused on treating neurological and neuropsychiatric disorders with technological interventions at an appropriate neural interface that provides a therapeutic response and is non-destructive, reversible, and adjustable.
+Neuromodulation is a transdisciplinary field focused on treating neurological and neuropsychiatric disorders with technological interventions at the neural interface that are non-destructive, reversible, and adjustable.
 Neuromodulation research integrates basic science, engineering, and clinical disciplines to yield new insights into brain function and develop therapeutic innovations that include electrical, magnetic, optogenetic, and ultrasound technologies.
-Bringing such innovations to patients leverages different researcher skill sets and partnerships that are essential to accomplish the “Bench to Bedside” goal.
+Fellowship applications using purely pharmaceutical interventions will NOT be considered responsive to this call for applications.

-MnDRIVE.
 MnDRIVE is a landmark partnership between the University and the state of Minnesota.
 Discoveries and treatments for brain conditions, a MnDRIVE core area of research and partnership, addresses complex and debilitating brain-related disorders by leveraging university and state investments in medicine and engineering and extending our vibrant partnerships with medical device industries in Minnesota.
-For more information about the MnDRIVE core area of Discoveries and treatments for brain conditions, go to: https://mndrive.umn.edu/brain.
-For more information on MnDRIVE please visit: https://mndrive.umn.edu/.
+For more information about the MnDRIVE core area of Discoveries and treatments for brain conditions, see https://mndrive.umn.edu/brain.
+For more information on MnDRIVE please visit: https://mndrive.umn.edu.

 The University of Minnesota is an affirmative action/equal opportunity educator and employer.

 There are three parts to the application, all must be completed and submitted no later than 5:00 PM (CT) on Thursday, January 19, 2023.

 PART 1.
 Online fellowship application form.

 Applicant should complete the online fellowship application form, which calls for the following required information:

 - Applicant name and contact information (telephone, email, current and permanent address).